-The annual British Hairdressing Championship comes to Keighley, a town where Phil and son Brian run a barbershop and Phil's ex-wife Shelly and her lover Sandra run a beauty salon. ...
+The annual British Hairdressing Championship comes to Keighley, a town where Phil, and son, Brian, run a barbershop and Phil's ex-wife, Shelly, and her lover, Sandra, run a beauty salon. ...
 See full summary »

 Matthew Barnes is a young exec on the move up who finds himself a pawn in corporate in-fighting when he's sent to London to oversee a merger.
 He's to replace John Gissing; Gissing's gotten ...
 See full summary »

 Barkley Michaelson is in a deep life rut.
 He's struggling to finish his PhD thesis when his father, the learned Eli Michaelson, wins the Nobel Prize for Chemistry.
 Barkley and his mother, ...
 See full summary »

 A bickering couple drive fast through a downpour to catch the last ferry to their island retreat.
 In a flash, they recognize a crumpled body laying at the side of the road after much ...
 See full summary »

 Set right after World War II, a naive teenage girl joins a shabby theatre troupe in Liverpool.
 During a winter production of Peter Pan, the play quickly turns into a dark metaphor for youth...
 See full summary »

 A woman and her lover, who has made a living by running sex scams at hotels, decide to enter the big time by kidnapping a computer company owner and demanding $4 million ransom.
 The two ...
 See full summary »

 Once upon a time there were two people in love, their names were Nina and Jamie.
 They were even happy enough to be able to live happily ever after, (not often the case) and then Jamie died....
 See full summary »